MigzRuiz/100-days-of-code/README.md

-# 100-days-of-code-
+# 100 Days of Code - Log

-I've decided to join Alexander Kallaway's #100DaysOfCode Challenge for the second time around.
+Today, I've decided to join Alexander Kallaway's #100DaysOfCode Challenge for the second time around.